 How are ISOs taxed?

-ISOs are taxed as capital gains, and are only taxed when the shares are sold.
-As is typical with capital gains taxes, selling after less than one year will trigger the short-term capital gains tax rate, whereas holding for more than one year will result in the reduced long-term capital gain tax rate.
+ISOs are taxed as capital gains and are only taxed when the shares are sold.
+As is typical with capital gains taxes, selling after less than one year will trigger the short-term capital gains tax rate, whereas holding for more than one year will result in a reduced long-term capital gain tax rate.
 The taxable amount owed is calculated based on the spread, or difference between, the strike price and selling price, or fair market value (FMV).

 2. Non-Qualified Stock Options (NSOs)

 Non-Qualified Stock Options (NSOs) are typically issued to non-employees, such as board members, advisors, or consultants.
-NSOs are also issued to employees if they reach the annual IRS limit for ISOs, which is currently $100,000 per employee per year.
+NSOs are also issued to employees if they reach the annual IRS limit for ISOs, which is currently $100,000 per employee per year

 There are a few key differences between ISOs and NSOs when it comes to taxes: